initc3/SecretNetwork-Sandbox/POPETS-ARTIFACTS-README.md

 ## Description
 <!-- A short description of your artifact and how it links to your paper. -->
-There are two main artifacts:
+There are two main artifacts, briefly described below.

-* **Artifact 1: Sandwich attacking a private swap** -- code to simulate a sandwich attack on a private swap as described in section 6.2 of the paper.
+### Artifact 1: Sandwich attacking a private swap
+Contains the source code and docker-based environment to simulate a sandwich attack on a private swap as described in section 6.2 of the paper.

-* **Artifact 2: Tracing attacks on SNIP-20 Transfers** -- code to break the privacy assumptions of receivers of SNIP-20 tokens as described in section 5.1 of the paper.
+### Artifact 2: Tracing attacks on SNIP-20 Transfers
+Contains the source code, building toolchain and instructions to break the privacy assumptions of receivers of SNIP-20 tokens as described in section 5.1 of the paper.

 ### Security/Privacy Issues and Ethical Concerns